Willacy County Correctional Center: Controversies

 The facility has been the subject of multiple reports of abuse.
-Between October, 2011 and October 2008, 170 allegations of sexual abuse have been reported at Willacy.
+Between October, 2008 and October 2011, 170 allegations of sexual abuse have been reported at Willacy.
 The 2009 audit of the facility stated that over 900 grievances were filed.
 Four have been resolved.

 In a report on NPR radio in 2007, former inmates recounted how they were forced to eat with their hands as they were not always given eating utensils.

 In November 2008 Alberto Gonzales, former Attorney General of the United States was indicted along with Dick Cheney and other elected officials, by a Willacy County grand jury.
 They were accused of stopping an investigation into abuses at the detention center.
 A judge dismissed the indictments, and chastised Juan Angel Guerra, the Willacy County district attorney who brought the case.
 Guerra had himself been under indictment for over a year and a half before the judge dismissed the indictment.